IndexCoop/ITIPS/ITIPS/ITIP-003.md

                 untransformUnits[_components[i]] = unitsToUntransform;
             }
         }

+        // for each transform's underlying, save the current amount of the underlying in the Set
+        // this is usually zero unless a set contains both a transformed and underlying component address underlying = transformComponentsInfo[_components[i]].underlying;
+        startingUnderlyingComponentUnits[i] = _getComponentUnits(underlying)

+        // saves rebalance parameters for later use to start rebalance through GIM when untransforming is complete rebalanceParams[_components[i]].targetUnitsUnderlying = _targetUnitsUnderlying[i];
+        rebalanceParams.transformPercentages = _transformPercentages[i];
     }

-    // saves rebalance parameters for later use to start rebalance through GIM when untransforming is complete _saveRebalanceParams(_components, _targetUnitsUnderlying, _transformPercentages);

-    // for each transform's underlying, save the current amount of the underlying in the Set
-    // this is usually zero unless a set contains both a transformed and underlying component _saveStartingUnderlying(_components);
+    componentList = _components;
 }
 ```